Build your employee engagement action plan using our downloadable template and work on improving employee engagement at your organization.

 It’s important to fully understand the current state of health and key drivers for employee engagement in your business.
 This vital step will help you identify the detailed priorities for your plan.

-3. Identify targets and actions that will make your engagement plan a success
+3. Identify targets and actions that will make your plan a success

 Now that you know the priority areas, it’s time to work up the plan’s detailed actions and targets.
 These are the solutions that will help you achieve the overall objective.

-The targets in your employee engagement plan should be clear and well-defined.
+The targets in your plan should be clear and well-defined.
 In this context, the SMART framework is a useful tool.
 SMART is an acronym that stands for the following:

 - S = specific.
 Try to set clearly defined targets, so there’s no room for misunderstanding.